 - Passing scores on the national licensing exam

-Some states also require candidates to pass the jurisprudence exam, testing knowledge of that state’s particular rules and regulations for the field.
+Some states also require candidates to pass a jurisprudence exam designed to test their knowledge of their state’s specific rules and regulations for the field.

 State-By-State Licensing Overview

-All 50 states and the District of Columbia require a license in order to practice speech pathology professionally.
+All 50 states and the District of Columbia require a license to practice speech pathology professionally.

 States fall into one of three categories when it comes to establishing a candidate’s qualifications for receiving a license:

-- Those that require the CCC-SLP for licensure
+- States That Require the CCC-SLP for Licensure

 - Alabama